Iruos8805/ResNet-For-Captcha-Identification/README.md

 ## About the Model
 The project implements a ResNet50 deep learning model for CAPTCHA recognition.
 The model is designed to detect fixed-length (6 characters long) alphanumeric sequences from grayscale images.
 A custom ResNet architecture is used that uses bottleneck residual blocks to extract features.
 It predicts a seperate classification for each character in the sequence.
 The final layer is composed of multiple parallel classifiers, each working for classifying one character, predicting among 36 posssible classes (a-z, 0-9).
 The model is trained using label-smoothed cross-entropy loss and evaluated based on exact match accuracy, which measures whether the entire CAPTCHA is correctly predicted.

+On final testing, the model gave an exact match accuracy of 0.7066 and character-wise accuracy of 0.9418.

 <br>

 ## Performance Metrics